Rachel Bilson: Career

+In May 2022, Bilson and longtime friend Olivia Allen launched another podcast called Broad Ideas with Rachel Bilson and Olivia Allen.
+On each episode, Bilson and Allen interview one or more people from the entertainment industry in a casual, conversational format.
+The first guest on the show was Kristen Bell, and other notable guests have included Aubrey Plaza, Zooey Deschanel, Elisha Cuthbert, Mena Suvari, and Seth Meyers.

 Fashion design

 Bilson has been recognized by several media sources as being a "fashion junkie".
 She has described herself as having a "vintage" sense of style and has noted Kate Moss and Diane Keaton as inspirations.

 Bilson approached DKNY Jeans in late 2007 with a view to design a clothing line with the fashion brand.
 Together they created Edie Rose.
 The collection was launched in September 2008.
-Her idea was to keep fashionable items accessible to young women by keeping the prices of each piece under $100.
+Bilson's idea was to keep fashionable items accessible to young women by keeping the prices of each piece under $100.
 An advertising image was released in July 2008 which featured Bilson modelling her Edie Rose collection.

 Bilson stated that she wanted to keep her fashion line "as separate as possible from Rachel Bilson, the actress.
 I'm hoping people will appreciate it for the clothes, not the person behind them."
 Much of her fashion collection was lost when her home was burglarized in May 2009.
-Bilson's fashions and sense of style made her the unwitting target of the Bling Ring, who burglarized her home on several occasions.
+Bilson's fashion and sense of style made her the unwitting target of the Bling Ring, who burglarized her home on several occasions.

 In 2011, Bilson collaborated with her personal stylist, Nicole Chavez, and shoe industry leader Steve Madden, to launch the footwear destination ShoeMint, an "online customized shoe shopping experience".

 In 2013, Bilson designed a shirt for Invisible Children.

 Personal life

 Bilson and Adam Brody, her co-star on The O.C., dated from 2003 to 2006.

-After she and Brody broke up, Bilson began a relationship with actor Hayden Christensen, with whom she had co-starred in the film Jumper.
+In 2007, Bilson began a relationship with actor Hayden Christensen, with whom she had co-starred in the film Jumper.
 By January 2008, the pair had been seen and photographed together around Los Angeles for almost a year, without confirming a relationship.
 In February 2009, Bilson appeared publicly with what seemed to be an engagement ring, though no official announcement was made.
 In August 2010, Bilson's representative confirmed there had been an engagement that had since been called off, giving no other details.
 The two reconciled three months later, and had a daughter in October 2014.
 Bilson and Christensen separated in September 2017.

-Bilson and Christensen are both supporters of the No Kids Policy, a celebrity coalition which seeks to prevent children of celebrities from being photographed without parental consent.
+In November 2014, when their daughter was only a few days old, Bilson and Christensen announced that they were supporters of the No Kids Policy, a celebrity coalition which seeks to prevent children of celebrities from being photographed without parental consent.

-Bilson started dating actor Bill Hader in 2019, ending the relationship less than a year later.